hurlbertlab/dietdatabase/name_cleaning_instructions.md

 6) Now paste this name into the [Global Names Resolver](http://resolver.globalnames.org/).
 If we are lucky, it will link to the currently accepted taxonomic name for that entity.
 If so, make sure the higher classification matches up with whatever info you gleaned from the original source.
-The unmatchedTaxa.csv file may actually provide some possible suggestions to check under the "similar to taxon path" column.
+The taxonUnmatched.tsv file may actually provide some possible suggestions to check under the "similar to taxon path" column.

 7) If the name you pasted in does not generate any results in the Global Names Resolver,